jesuscuevas/csus_website/_posts/2021-02-05-homework-streaming-large-text-file.md

 ### 4 - Extra Credit Challenge

+_0 pts, optional_

 Starting with the same 3.8 GB file on S3, calculate the summary statistics necessary for the histogram as fast as possible, using the shell or any other programming language.
-Hint: use a fast enough machine, and look into software like [GNU parallel](https://www.gnu.org/software/parallel/) and [pigz](http://zlib.net/pigz/)
+Hint: use a fast enough machine, and look into software like [GNU parallel](https://www.gnu.org/software/parallel/) and [pigz](http://zlib.net/pigz/).
-The student with the fastest program gets extra credit.
+The student with the fastest program gets extra credit and everlasting glory.